 - Thoracocentesis and abdominocentesis (+/- cytology)

-Our cardiology service sees appointments at all three hospital locations—Cary (Monday, Wednesday, and Friday ), Durham (Tuesday), and North Raleigh (Thursday).
+Our cardiology service sees appointments in Cary on Monday, Wednesday, and Friday and in Durham on Tuesday and Thursday.
 We are pleased to be able to provide this service to help improve the quality of life of cardiac patients throughout North Carolina and surrounding states.

 What is a board-certified cardiologist?